Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Introduction

 \subsection{Results}

-Motivated by asymptotically faithful maps we introduce \emph{piecewise} versions of known properties of metric spaces (like hyperbolicity, asymptotic dimension, property A, or coarse embeddability into Banach spaces).
-On the theoretical side, it enables us to characterise certain properties of groups by piecewise versions of these properties for box spaces (Corollary \ref{box space vs group}) or warped cones (Proposition \ref{nice group vs cone}).
-The above-mentioned characterisations from \cite{Roe, CWW, CWY} concerned ``equivariant'' properties of groups, that is, taking into account their group structure, while our characterisations concern metric properties.
+Motivated by asymptotically faithful maps we introduce \emph{piecewise} versions of properties of metric spaces (like hyperbolicity, asymptotic dimension, property A, or coarse embeddability into Banach spaces).
+On the theoretical side, it enables us to characterise certain properties of groups by piecewise versions of these properties for box spaces (Theorem \ref{box space vs group}) or warped cones (Proposition \ref{nice group vs cone}), which was a problem raised by Osajda \cite{residually finite non-exact}.
+The aforementioned characterisations from \cites{Roe, CWW, CWY} concerned `equivariant' properties of groups, that is, taking into account their group structure, while our characterisations concern metric properties.

 For brevity, we omit some assumptions in formulations of theorems below.
-They are all valid for warped cones over isometric free actions on nice spaces, including manifolds and ultrametric spaces (e.g.\ profinite completions metrised as in \cite{completions}). \begin{thmx} Let $P$ be one of the following properties: ``property A'', ``asymptotic dimension at most $k$'' or ``admitting a coarse embedding into $E$'', where $k\in \N$ and $E$ is a Banach space.
-The following are equivalent: \begin{itemize} \item a group $\Gamma$ has property $P$, \item a box space $(\Gamma/\Gamma_i)_i$ satisfies property $P$ piecewise, \item a warped cone $(tY, d_\Gamma)_t$ satisfies property $P$ piecewise. \end{itemize} \end{thmx} On the quantitative side, we calculate the asymptotic dimension of a warped cone over the action $\Gamma\acts Y$, using the asymptotic dimension of $\Gamma$ and the topological dimension of $Y$ (Theorem \ref{main asdim}). \begin{thmx} If $\asdim \cO_\Gamma Y < \infty$, then $\asdim \cO_\Gamma Y = \asdim \Gamma\times \Z^m$, where $m$ is the topological dimension of $Y$. \end{thmx}
+They are all valid for warped cones over isometric free actions on nice spaces, including manifolds and ultrametric spaces (e.g.\ profinite completions metrised as in \cite{completions}). \begin{thmx} Let $P$ be one of the following properties: `property A', `asymptotic dimension at most $k$', or `admitting a coarse embedding into $E$', where $k\in \N$ and $E$ is a Banach space.
+The following are equivalent: \begin{itemize} \item a group $\Gamma$ has property $P$; \item a box space $(\Gamma/\Gamma_i)_i$ satisfies property $P$ piecewise; \item a warped cone $\cO_\Gamma Y$ satisfies property $P$ piecewise. \end{itemize} \end{thmx} On the quantitative side, we calculate the asymptotic dimension of the warped cone over an action $\Gamma\acts Y$, using the asymptotic dimension of $\Gamma$ and the topological dimension of $Y$ (Theorem \ref{main asdim}). \begin{thmx} If $\asdim \cO_\Gamma Y < \infty$, then $\asdim \cO_\Gamma Y = \asdim \Gamma\times \Z^m$, where~$m$ is the topological dimension of~$Y$. \end{thmx}

-Consequently, we have the following dynamical result (Corollary \ref{corollary for eqasdim}) about equivariant asymptotic dimension (also known as amenability dimension), which builds on and strengthens the estimates by Szabo, Wu, and Zacharias \cite{SWZ} and by Bartels \cite{coarse flow}.
-This was a problem raised by Willett. \begin{thmx} If $\Gamma$ is a virtually nilpotent group and $Y$ is a compact metrisable space, then $\eqasdim(\Gamma \acts Y) \leq \asdim \Gamma + \dim Y$. \end{thmx}
+Consequently, we have the following dynamical result (\cref{corollary for eqasdim}) about equivariant asymptotic dimension (also known as amenability dimension), which builds on and strengthens the estimates by Szabó, Wu, and Zacharias \cite{SWZ} and by Bartels \cite{coarse flow}.
+This addresses two problems of Willett, see \cref{section nuclear}.